MicrosoftDocs/fabric-docs/docs/security/security-overview.md

 ## Protect data

 Fabric supports sensitivity labels from Microsoft Purview Information Protection.
-These are the labels, such as *General*, *Confidential*, and *Highly Confidential*, that are widely used in Microsoft Office apps such as Word, PowerPoint, and Excel to protect sensitive information.
+These are the labels, such as *General*, *Confidential*, and *Highly Confidential* that are widely used in Microsoft Office apps such as Word, PowerPoint, and Excel to protect sensitive information.
 In Fabric, you can classify items that contain sensitive data using these same sensitivity labels.
 The sensitivity labels then follow the data automatically from item to item as it flows through Fabric, all the way from data source to business user.
-The sensitivity label follows even when the data is exported to supported formats such as PBIX, Excel, PowerPoint, and PDF, thus ensuring that your data remains protected.
-Only authorized users will be able to open the file.
+The sensitivity label follows even when the data is exported to supported formats such as PBIX, Excel, PowerPoint, and PDF, ensuring that your data remains protected.
+Only authorized users can open the file.
 For more information, see [Governance and compliance in Microsoft Fabric](../governance/governance-compliance-overview.md).

 To help you govern, protect, and manage your data, you can use [Microsoft Purview](../governance/microsoft-purview-fabric.md).
 Microsoft Purview and Fabric work together letting you store, analyze, and govern your data from a single location, the [Microsoft Purview hub](../governance/use-microsoft-purview-hub.md).

 ## Recover data

-Fabric data resiliency ensures that your data is available in case of a disaster.
+Fabric data resiliency ensures that your data is available if there is a disaster.
 Fabric also enables you to recover your data in case of a disaster, Disaster recovery.
-For more information see [Reliability in Microsoft Fabric](/azure/reliability/reliability-fabric).
+For more information, see [Reliability in Microsoft Fabric](/azure/reliability/reliability-fabric).

 ## Administer Fabric

 As an [administrator in Fabric](../admin/admin-overview.md), you get to control capabilities for the entire organization.
-Fabric enables delegation of the admin role to capacities, workspaces and domains.
+Fabric enables delegation of the admin role to capacities, workspaces, and domains.
 By delegating admin responsibilities to the right people, you can implement a model that lets several key admins control general Fabric settings across the organization, while other admins who are in charge of settings related to specific areas.

-Using a variety of tools, admins can also [monitor](../admin/admin-overview.md#monitor) key Fabric aspects such as capacity consumption.
+Using various tools, admins can also [monitor](../admin/admin-overview.md#monitor) key Fabric aspects such as capacity consumption.
 You can also [view audit logs](../admin/track-user-activities.md) to monitor user activities and investigate unexpected incidents if needed.

 ## Capabilities